EmmanuelDemey/website/src/content/trainings/angular.md

 image: /images/angular2.svg
 company: Vaduo
 companyUrl: https://www.vaduoconsulting.com/
-keywords: formation, Angular, JavaScript, TypeScript
+keywords: training, Angular, JavaScript, TypeScript
 description:
-  Angular est le framework qui propose une base solide pour le développement d'applications Web.
-Fort de son langage Typescript et de sa structuration, c’est la solution à favoriser pour des projets assez conséquents, développés par plusieurs développeurs et développeuses.
+  Angular is a framework that provides a solid foundation for developing web applications.
+  Thanks to its use of TypeScript and its structured architecture, it is the preferred solution for large-scale projects developed by multiple developers.
 ---

-- Présentation et initiation d’un projet Angular
+- Introduction and setting up an Angular project
-- Dynamisation HTML
+- HTML dynamic rendering
-- Composants
+- Components
-- Injection de Dépendances
+- Dependency Injection
 - Angular Router
 - Signals
-- Gestion des formulaires
+- Form management
 - RxJS
 - Directives
-- Outillage
+- Tooling
 - Angular Universal / AnalogJS